Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Conclusions

+We proposed a method to train generative networks for probabilistic forecasting by minimizing a prequential scoring rule.
+Compared to the standard adversarial framework, the advantages of the Scoring Rule formulation are: (i) it provides a principled objective for probabilistic forecasting; (ii) it yields adversarial-free training, with which better uncertainty quantification is possible, as we show empirically; (iii) it enables leveraging the literature on SRs to define objectives for spatio-temporal data sets.
+The resulting training method is easier to use and requires less hyperparameter tuning than adversarial methods.

+We highlight the following limitations of our work: first, our Theorem~\ref{Th:main_consistency} relies on assumptions which are hard to verify, although, for some assumptions, we provide sufficient conditions applicable to the Kernel and Energy Scores in Appendix~\ref{app:boundedness_SRs}.
+However, we believe similar consistency properties hold provided the temporal process satisfies some generic stationarity and memory-less properties.
+Secondly, we do not experiment with forecasting multiple time-steps at once as we preferred focusing on single time-step forecast tasks for analytical simplicity while developing our framework.
+Doing so would be a useful extension of our work; in practice, SRs assessing temporal coherence analogous to what is done with temporal discriminators in \cite{ravuri2021skillful} in the adversarial setting could be developed.
+Finally, we presented adversarial training and SR minimization as alternative approaches, but it is plausible that combining them would be beneficial.
+We leave this for future work.

-LP is supported by the EPSRC and MRC through the OxWaSP CDT programme (EP/L016710/1), which also funds the computational resources used to perform this work.
-RD is funded by EPSRC (grant nos.
+\acks{LP was supported by the EPSRC and MRC through the OxWaSP CDT programme\\(EP/L016710/1), which also funded the computational resources used to perform this work.
+RD was funded by EPSRC (grant nos.
 EP/V025899/1, EP/T017112/1) and NERC (grant no. NE/T00973X/1).
-We thank Geoff Nicholls, Christian Robert and Peter Watson for valuable feedback and suggestions.
+PD gratefully acknowledges funding from the Royal Society for his University Research Fellowship, as well as from the ESiWACE Horizon 2020 project (\#823988) and the MAELSTROM EuroHPC Joint Undertaking project (\#955513).
+We thank Geoff Nicholls, Christian Robert, Peter Watson, Matthew Chantry, Mihai Alexe and Eugenio Clerico for valuable feedback and suggestions.}